Spoiler Meta Spoiler Meta

 “I’m fine here.”

-The nurse hesitated, then backed off.
-“Let us know if you need anything.”
-Lucy shifted nearer, her fingers skimming Matt’s left hand, careful of the IV taped at his wrist.
+She shifted nearer, fingers skimming Matt’s left hand, careful of the IV taped at his wrist.

 “You’re not doing this alone,” she promised.
 “You hear me, Matt?
 I’m not going anywhere.”

 When Ben showed up with a coffee she wouldn’t drink and a sandwich she wouldn’t touch, Lucy gave him a glance that barely counted as acknowledgment.
-He dropped into the empty chair, slower than usual.

 “Have you eaten at all?”